FAC9/READMES/week-7/importing-exporting-migrating.md

 ### Example: cat lovers database

 In our example, we have a really basic database with just one table.
 It stores a list of cat lovers and the names of their cats.
-This works ok for the organisation updating the cat lovers database for a few years, until some of the members start adopting new cats.
+This works OK for the organisation updating the cat lovers database for a few years, until some of the members start adopting new cats.
 The single-table database structure just isn't sufficient any more.

 It's time to scale.

-See below a visual representation of the cat lovers table, and then the schema for the new database.
+See below a visual representation of the cat lovers table, and then the schema for the new database:

 ![image-1](/Users/emilybertwistle/FAC/READMES/week-7/Database_schema1.png)